guillaume-souede/immunogit/Specifications.md

 ## Biological introduction
 This project lies at the interface between computational biology and immunology.
 By bridging these two fields, the construction of Immune Digital Twins (IDTs) representing dynamic virtual representations of the human immune system will enable us to understand and predict how the immune system responds to a variety of situations.

-As the science that studies the immune system and its regulation, immunology represents a real stake in the treatment of autoimmune diseases (AIDs) such as multiple sclerosis [@noauthor_sclerose_nodate], rheumatoid arthritis [@noauthor_polyarthrite_nodate], or systemic lupus erythematosus [@noauthor_lupus_nodate], which affect millions of people worldwide, often with severe complications.
-Both public and private laboratories (INSERM [@noauthor_maladies_nodate] and Sanofi [@noauthor_sanofi_nodate]) are working in this area, offering complex treatments such as biotherapies and immunosuppressants.
-DDDTs (Digital Drug Development Twins) could accelerate this pharmaceutical development process while reducing costs, as DTs enable the impact of treatments to be modeled at various levels, including the identification of therapeutic targets and drug validation [@niarakis_immune_2024].
+As the science that studies the immune system and its regulation, immunology represents a real stake in the treatment of autoimmune diseases (AIDs) such as multiple sclerosis [[1]](#1), rheumatoid arthritis [[2]](#2), or systemic lupus erythematosus [[3]](#3), which affect millions of people worldwide, often with severe complications.
+Both public and private laboratories (INSERM [[4]](#4) and Sanofi [[5]](#5)) are working in this area, offering complex treatments such as biotherapies and immunosuppressants.
+DDDTs (Digital Drug Development Twins) could accelerate this pharmaceutical development process while reducing costs, as DTs enable the impact of treatments to be modeled at various levels, including the identification of therapeutic targets and drug validation [[6]](#6).

 The wide diversity of actors involved in the immune system and the resulting pathologies (which vary in severity) call for the use of omics approaches, which enable in-depth analysis of the underlying molecular mechanisms.
 These novel approaches to medicine are paving the way for targeted and personalized therapies.
-However, the use of immunosuppressants is not a harmless practice: for instance, according to the American Gastroenterology Association (AGA), reactivation of hepatitis B is a major risk for some patients [@ali_aga_2025].
+However, the use of immunosuppressants is not a harmless practice: for instance, according to the American Gastroenterology Association (AGA), reactivation of hepatitis B is a major risk for some patients [[7]](#7).
 The AGA has updated its recommendations: the decision between antiviral prophylaxis or clinical follow-up depends on the level of risk and the type of treatment.
 In addition, the regulatory and ethical aspects associated with the use of DTs in healthcare settings are crucial: Food and Drug Administration (FDA) and European Medicines Agency (EMA) require rigorous standards to be met in order to be considered as medical devices.
-Ethical issues, notably relating to data protection, will also need to be swept under the carpet [@niarakis_immune_2024].
+Ethical issues, notably relating to data protection, will also need to be swept under the carpet [[8]](#8).

 A wide range of actors in fields such as proteomics, metabolomics and (spatial) transcriptomics are involved, such as the study of gene expression regulation and spatial transcriptomics, which maps the expression of genes involved in a tissue, and could help prevent these IAMs.

 Computational models are essential tools for simulating and analyzing the complex mechanisms of the immune system.
 These models enable molecular and cellular interactions to be reproduced, making it easier to optimize therapeutic strategies.
 However, their development is often hampered by the absence of well-structured repositories to organize and share these resources.
-Databases such as BioModels [@malik-sheriff_biomodels15_2020][@glont_biomodels_2018] host biological models in Systems Biology Markup Language [@laubenbacher_toward_2024] (SBML) format, designed to represent and exchange models of biochemical reactions.
+Databases such as BioModels [[[9]](#19) [[10]](#10) host biological models in Systems Biology Markup Language [[11]](#11) (SBML) format, designed to represent and exchange models of biochemical reactions.
-We'll also be using files in Systems Biology Marked Up Language-qualitative [@chaouiya_sbml_2013] ie SBML-qual, an extension of SBML that enables biological systems to be modeled qualitatively using a Boolean and logical approach.
+We'll also be using files in Systems Biology Marked Up Language-qualitative [[12]](#12) ie SBML-qual, an extension of SBML that enables biological systems to be modeled qualitatively using a Boolean and logical approach.
 It allows systems to be modeled without the need for precise quantitative data, making it particularly well suited to the study of regulatory and signaling networks.
 Thanks to its interoperability with different software packages, SBML-QUAL facilitates the collaborative exchange, analysis and development of models, thus contributing to a better standardization of qualitative approaches in systems biology.

 But models specific to the immune system remain scattered and insufficiently organized.
-This project aims to fill this gap by creating a dedicated repository, in line with a roadmap derived from the state of the art [@wilkinson_fair_2016].
-In accordance with the FAIR [@noauthor_rda_2024] principles (Findable, Accessible, Interoperable, Reusable), the repository will be modular, practical for group work, and have a robust infrastructure.
+This project aims to fill this gap by creating a dedicated repository, in line with a roadmap derived from the state of the art [[13]](#13) In accordance with the FAIR [[14]](#14) principles (Findable, Accessible, Interoperable, Reusable), the repository will be modular, practical for group work, and have a robust infrastructure.

 This repository will centralize and annotate relevant computational models, while making them accessible for applications such as the construction of immune digital twins.
 By building on existing resources and integrating with the short-term goals of international collaborative efforts, this project will help lay the foundations for a scalable digital infrastructure, essential for meeting the challenges of precision medicine.